-Please note the below information is correct as at 30 January 2018 and subject to change.
+Please note the below information is correct at time of publishing and subject to change.
 Visit OpalPay for the latest information and services

 What is OpalPay?